lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 Stage #1 is responsible for checking for and then processing vehicle inference results started by Stage #0.

-1. First is to check whether there is work to be done.
+1. First a check is done to see whether there is work to be done.
 When running synchronously (!runningAsync) if there is a request in progress, then enter the stage to wait for results.
 When running asynchronously, check to see if a result is ready, then enter the stage and wait for the result (which will be a short wait).

 ```Cpp
 			/* *** Pipeline Stage 1: Process Vehicles Inference Results *** */